chris2fa/githup-demo/README.md

 # GITHUB Demo
-First file created in Github
+First file created in Git

+Adding a new line